isomerpages/pa-mgwanted/articles/hobbies/_posts/2019-11-14-delicious-desserts-with-bananas.md

 2. Crack in the eggs and whisk them in.
 3. Heat a frying pan on medium heat and place a dollop of the mixture onto the pan.
 4. Fry for a minute or until golden-brown then flip to cook the other side.
-5. Top with sliced bananas and blueberries and finish with a drizzle of honey
+5. Top with sliced bananas and blueberries and finish with a drizzle of honey.

 ![Delicious Desserts With Bananas](/images/content-articles/hobbies/delicious-desserts-with-bananas-img3.jpg)